-The Council provides a Pest Control Treatment Service operated by the Environmental Health Service for domestic and commercial customers.
+The Council provides a Pest Control Treatment Service operated by the Direct Services Unit for domestic and commercial customers.
 In the majority of cases there is a charge for the service.
-However in certain circumstances the treatment for bedbugs is provided free or at a reduced rate.

 Useful information about bedbugs:-